 How Can You Feed Celery to Your Cat?

-The next question in the sequence is how to feed the portion of celery to your cat.
-Before offering it to your cat, it is important that you know how to serve it.
+The next question is how to feed the portion of celery to your cat?
+Before offering it to your cat, it's important that you know how to serve it.1

-• Whole or diced – Both forms are okay to feed celery to your cat.
-Especially if you want it to become a nice playing option, you can leave the whole stalk for it to grab and chew
+Whole or diced – Both of these celery forms are okay to feed to your cat.
+Especially if you want it to become a nice playing option, you can leave the whole stalk for it to grab and chew.

-• No fancy – Do not add any type of seasoning to the celery.
+No fancy spices– Do not add any type of seasoning to the celery.
 Butter, garlic, onions, etc. are all a big NO for your cat.

-• Other ways – The popular lunch box meal, celery, and peanut butter are also safe for cats.
-But do limit the butter to just a dab and ensure it does not have added salts in it.
+Other ways – The popular lunch box meal, celery, and peanut butter are also considered safe for cats.
+But do limit the butter to just a dab and ensure it has no added salts in it.

 What Can Happen If Your Cat Eats an Unusual Amount of Celery?

-If you end up feeding a lot of Celery to your cat or it ends up eating a lot of it, while you are on a run or busy getting ready for a date, keep an eye out for the following symptoms of an upset stomach.
+If you end up feeding a lot of Celery to your cat or it ends up eating a lot of it while you're on a run or busy getting ready for a date, keep an eye out for the following symptoms of an upset stomach.
 You should contact your vet right away if you see –

 Which Cats Should Not Eat Celery?

-There can be some cats, not specific to any breed which can be more susceptible to stomach harm from Celery.
-For them, Celery should altogether be eliminated.
-The list includes –
+There can be some cats, not specific to any breed which can be more susceptible to stomach harm from celery.
+For them, celery should altogether be eliminated.
+The list can include –

-• Cats with allergies or food intolerances – Celery can be cross-reactive with certain allergens.
-If your cat is allergic to things like mugwort or other grasses, they may also be allergic to celery.
+Cats with allergies or food intolerances – Celery can be cross-reactive with certain allergens.
+If your cat is allergic to things like mugwort or other grasses, they may also be allergic to celery.3

 How Spot Pet Insurance Can Help